Supersymmetry and Quantum Computation

-Note that the supersymmetry operators \eqref{QQbits} could have been defined directly in the space of qubits, with no reference to the fermionic model, though this would be rather unnatural.
-Thus, although the fermionic system does not play a fundamental role, it provides a setting where supersymmetry--and the associated computational problems--are naturally defined. \\
+Note that the supersymmetry operators \eqref{QQbits} could have been defined directly in the space of qubits, with no reference to the fermionic model.
+Thus, although the fermionic system does not play a fundamental role, it provides a setting where supersymmetry is naturally defined. \\

 \paragraph{Supersymmetric circuits.}